memewarsgame/blog/src/pages/blog/2019-02-17-fun-first-friction-later-if-at-all-why-you-should-delay-the-blockchain-experience-in-your-app.md

   Fun First, Friction Later (if at all): Why you should delay the blockchain experience in your app
 date: 2019-02-17T11:32:34.956Z
-description: >
-  Fun First, Friction Later (if at all): Why you should delay the blockchain experience in your app
 ---
 ![](/img/1_bk3hp7b5dne0hogmcp8mxa.jpeg)